 Master of Mental Health Nursing - CL24

 Study CQUniversity's Master of Mental Health Nursing and equip yourself with advanced knowledge and skills in mental health nursing.
 Benefit from a flexible course structure where you can develop your nursing credentials to practise as a specialist mental health nurse and enhance your research skills relating to your practice.
-You will have up to five years to complete this course.

 1.5 years full-time, 3 years part-time